Cobra Learning - Virtual Classroom (YouSeeU)

 When your session begins, you'll first be asked how you want to join the audio.

-Selecting Listen only will let you in immediately and give you access to hear the meeting via speakers or headphones, but you cannot be heard.
-Selecting Audio will bring up another menu for selecting the microphone and speakers that you want to use for the meeting.
-You might also be prompted to "allow" the software access to your input devices.
+Selecting Listen Only will let you in immediately and give you access to hear the meeting via speakers or headphones, but you cannot be heard.
+Selecting Microphone will bring up a permissions window where you will need to select Allow for your microphone to interact with the software.

-Once you have your audio settings in place and enter the room, you'll see a quick-view tutorial showing you the different settings in the room.
-Click anywhere on the screen to dismiss this tutorial.>
+Once you have your audio settings in place and enter the room, you may see a quick-view tutorial showing you the different settings in the room.
+Click anywhere on the screen to dismiss this tutorial.

 There is an internet connection speed indicator in the upper right corner.
 This green/yellow/red indicator lets you know whether or not you are connected to your Virtual Classroom session with sufficient speed to participate fully in the meeting.
 You can click on the circle to get more information about your connection.
 If you have a yellow or red indicator, you will likely experience issues like not being able to see or share webcams or desktop, as well as potential audio issues.

-If your Virtual Classroom session was scheduled with recording enabled, you will see the word Recording next to the record icon.
+If your Virtual Classroom session was scheduled with recording enabled, you will see the word Recording next to the record icon at the top of the room screen.

 If the start recording automatically option was checked, recording begins when you enter the classroom.
 However, clicking the record button will start recording manually.
 These recordings are saved in the Recorded section of your Meetings page.